Britain's FTSE drops as Standard Chartered and miners fall again

 "Mining stocks...(are) still suffering in light of BHP Billiton's hacked dividend on Tuesday," Connor Campbell, analyst at Spreadex, said in a note.

-Housebuilders were among the top gainers, after well-received from Barrat Developments, which continued to boost sentiment in the sector to follow in the footsteps of Persimmon, which extended its gains after results on Tuesday.
+Housebuilders were among the top gainers, after well-received from Barrat Developments, which continued to boost sentiment in the sector to follow in the footsteps of Persimmon, which rose after results on Tuesday.

+While commodity stocks were broadly under pressure again, some mid-cap energy services firms rose after results.
+Petrofac rose 7 percent after reporting a record order book and Weir Group was up 4 percent after its mineral division came in better than expected.

 * Six of the TSX's 10 main groups decline (Adds details, analyst comment, updates to close)